Ozi-cheri/Tic-tac-toe/README.md

 # Credits

 ## Content
-   * The construction of index.html and Javascript were taken from Bro Code channel.Additional content was from research on youtube.
+   * The construction of index.html and Javascript were taken from Bro Code channel.Additional content was from researches and ideas i got from on youtube.
   * Styling content from Devression channel and research on youtube.
 ## Codes and Contents
 * I made researches on youtube regularly and below are the channels i visited.
-  * The code for .html and .js is from Bro Code channel <https://youtube.com/@brocodez>
+  * The code for index.html and index.js is from Bro Code channel <https://youtube.com/@brocodez>
   * Styling idea code from Devression channel <https://youtube.com/@dev_ression>
   * Additional researches were made on youtube that also aided in the development of this project.
   * How to add data attribute idea from OpenJavascript <https://youtube.com/@openjavascript>